 Fast grazing over a paddock while the seed heads are still in the milk stage or at least still green can top these paddocks just about as good and if you tread some forage into the ground in the process, that’s okay too, it will be used to grow more and adds carbon to the soil.
 Quality is lost as the plant matures, but a few seed heads are not that bad; cutting too short and then having the weather turn hot and dry is typically worse.
 If you are going to clip, clip early and as high as possible!
 You mainly want to just remove seed heads and leave the solar panel (leaves).
 There are certainly more benefits gained from clipping early than later.

 Recently, my wife and I went through a major life altering event.
 It has really made me stop and think about time lost over the years doing things that I thought were important at the moment, but could have waited or totally been ignored.
 We sometimes work harder than we need to.
 Hay, quite often, falls into this category.
-Cows have four feet drive, a built in harvester and manure spreader; we need to take more advantage of this.
+Cows have four-feet-drive, and a built in harvester and manure spreader.
+We need to take more advantage of this.

 Don’t get carried away with the hay, and keep on grazing!